A-Soltani255/Kubespray/Installing-Airgapped-Kubernetes-Cluster-Using-Kubespray.md

 - Two worker nodes.
 - Air-gapped build using Nexus (YUM + Docker hosted).
 - `containerd` runtime with pull-through mirrors configured for HTTP on `192.168.154.133:5000`.
-- Calico networking (KDD), CoreDNS, kube-proxy; no nginx-proxy, no dns-autoscaler, no metrics-server, no Helm.
+- Cilium networking , CoreDNS, kube-proxy; no nginx-proxy, no dns-autoscaler, no metrics-server, no Helm.

 #### Assumptions
 - All nodes run Rocky 9; SELinux disabled (Kubespray manages policies).